cybertraining-dsc/reu2022/project/windows-configuration.md

 Unlike Linux and macOS, Windows runs on a completely different OS.
 Many coding environments are adapted to Linux, so Windows users must properly configure their machine to prepare it for a project.
-This is of special importance when working in environments supprting distributed cyberinfrastructure.
+This is of special importance when working in environments supporting distributed cyberinfrastructure.
 Here in many cases Linux is required.

 ## Setting Up the Python Environment